-Wells will host a screening of the documentary “Show Me Democracy” at 4:30 p.m.
-February 9.
+The Wells College Democracy & Leadership Series will host a screening of the documentary “Show Me Democracy” at 4:30 p.m.
+February 9 in the de Witt Lecture Hall (106) of Zabriskie Hall.
 Karina Arango, who appears in the documentary, will hold a Q&A/Talk Back to accompany the screening.
 Admission is free, and all are welcome.

 Amidst the uprising in Ferguson, seven St. Louis college students evolved as advocates and activists as they demanded change through policy and protest.
 “Show Me Democracy” is the powerful documentary about those efforts.
 The film functions as a tool that educates young people on the power they have to affect change and the need for educational advocacy.